Craig Gottlieb

-Craig Gottlieb (born 1971) is an American dealer of militaria and antique dealer, known for his appearances on the History television program Pawn Stars, and for his uncovering of notable military artifacts.
+Craig Gottlieb (born 1971) is an American dealer of militaria and antique dealer, known for his appearances on the History Channel television program Pawn Stars, and for his uncovering of notable military artifacts.
 He also appears on the Science Channel show, Mysteries of the Abandoned.
 Among the notable items he has discovered are Adolf Hitler's desk set, on which the 1938 Munich Agreement was signed, Benito Mussolini's hat, and Hitler-owned paintings of the dictator's parents.
 In January 2014, Gottlieb discovered and purchased what he believes may be a false passport belonging to Auschwitz concentration camp physician Josef Mengele.

 Early life

-Craig Gottlieb was born to parents who emigrated from Russia around the turn of the 20th century.
+Craig Gottlieb's father was born to parents who emigrated from Russia around the turn of the 20th century.
 His father was a World War II veteran and his mother was raised Protestant but converted to Judaism after marrying his father.
-The family celebrated major Jewish holidays, but were not very religious, According to Gottllieb, "it wasn't an intense thing for any of us."
+The family celebrated major Jewish holidays, but were not very religious.
+Gottllieb, who calls himself a "gastronomical Jew", has stated that he and his siblings were aware of their Jewish roots, and never avoided their heritage, but "It wasn't an intense thing for any of us."